hrm3vi/bdd_course_rails_5/README.md

-listing articles feature
+show articles

-- create 2 articles to display
+- create 1 article to display
-- list the 2 artricles
-- expect both articles' title and body to be present
+- show the article title and details
+- test responses
+- handling for record not found

+- updating views